Find Grad Schools

 7 Yearly Graduations

 The 3rd most popular school in the country for computational biology majors who are seeking their master's degree is Weill Cornell Medical College.
 Each year, around 1,300 students seeking various degrees attend the university.
 During the most recent year for which we have data, 7 people received their master's degree in computational biology from Weill Cornell Medical College.
-Of these students, 64% were women and 45% were members of underrepresented racial-ethnic groups.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 38% were women.

 #4